 My husband is a meat and potatoes kind of guy.
-Well, my husband is a meat and potatoes and BREAD kind of guy.
+Well, my husband is a meat and potatoes and BREAD kind of guy, he even has a custom bread box for his favorites.
 And my husband loves nothing more than those special occasions to we get to head to a steakhouse and he can attempt to eat his body weight in meat… and bread.
 Oh, bread.

 This recipe is a nice hearty bread; good enough to stand next to a nice steak dinner, or eat alone smeared with butter.
 Multiple flours make it slightly dense and a little chewy, the honey and coffee contrast each other nicely, and the dark color from the cocoa makes a lovely loaf you’ll be happy to serve at your table—if it lasts that long.
 The loaves I made were gobbled up before we ever made it to dinnertime!